sorentwo/oban_tips/tips/007_perform_job.md

 💎 Oban Tip #7 — Perform Job 💎

 Did you know you can construct and execute a job for testing with a single command?
-Use `perform_job/3` from the Testing module to verify a worker, validate options and execute a job inline.
+Use `perform_job/3` from the Testing module to verify a worker, validate options, and execute a job inline.

 https://hexdocs.pm/oban/Oban.Testing.html#perform_job/3